Gutza/circle-regions/README.md

 ]));
 ```

-Typescript is also supported (the definitions are bundled with the npm package).
+Typescript is also supported; the definitions are bundled with the npm package.

 ### Browser
 Generate the JavaScript bundle